MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 ### <a name="workflow"></a> Typical workflow:

+Initially, and periodically as required:
+* Clean ATR window
 * Collect background (background will need to be refreshed periodically, the interval between background collections is configurable in software options)
+* Clean ATR window

+For each sample:
 * Collect sample
+* Clean ATR window
 * Save sample spectrum
 * Repeat as needed